ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

 - State:
   - Allows components to store internal data ("information")
   - We can use that information in JSX, when we describe the User Interface

+> "State is similar to props, but it is private and fully controlled by the component."

 - Things to keep in mind: